Chaoses-Ib/IbDOpusScripts/README.md

 * [PasteInto](PasteInto.js)
 Paste files into every selected folder.
 * [SizeColByEverything](SizeColByEverything/README.zh-Hans.md)
 Add a size column which retrieves sizes of files and folders from Everything.
+(This script is for reference only.
+Use [IbDOpusExt](https://github.com/Chaoses-Ib/IbDOpusExt)'s Size column instead.)

 ## Rename Scripts
 See [Rename Scripts](Rename%20Scripts/README.md).